The Xiaomi M365 Pro electric scooter is one of the most beloved electric scooters of all time.

 Other documents that come along are the legal statement, warranty notice and maintenance card.
 Make sure your warranty notice is included, as missing it might make it difficult to get your warranty if you need it.

 After putting all of the parts together, you can enjoy removing the sticky plastic protective layers, as you usually do with a lovely brand-new product.

 The end result is a beautiful looking, shiny new electric scooter.

 Expect to pay around $550, getting a lower price would be surprising.
 The price you get in online stores will depend on your country, shipping, and whether you want a warranty included.

 Is Xiaomi M365 Pro waterproof?

-Short answer, yes.
-M365 Pro is IP54 waterproof, which means it is protected from water splashing from any angle.
+The Xiaomi M365 Pro is water-resistant, but not completely waterproof.
+It has an ingress protection standard of IP54, which means it is protected from water splashing from any angle.

 Can you ride Xiaomi m365 in the rain?

 Personally, I’ve driven it both through rain and snow, and went through somewhat deep puddles of water too, and haven’t noticed any issues.